Theophilix/event-table-edit-old/README.md

   + ICAL / .ics-File options (location, subject, name of file)
   + Set admin email address and email display name
   + Confirmation email settings (chose subject and message text with appointment-date and -time-variables)
-  + CSV Import and Export
+  + CSV Import and Export (quick csv export and import via admin login in frontend)
   + Show or hide user names to user or admin
   + Set timelimit for bookings
   + option to send two or more appoinment informations in one ics file